jeffmur/ghost-blog/_posts/2020-08-15-parrot-on-wsl.md

 wsl --set-version <distribution name> <versionNumber>
 ```
 Success!
 You now have WSL2 and Debian installed :)
-## Debian -> Parrot :parrot:
+## Debian -> Parrot
 Let's get to the fun stuff!
 In your CLI, copy and paste to get the [parrot-install.sh](https://raw.githubusercontent.com/ParrotSec/alternate-install/master/parrot-install.sh)
-Alternatively, copy the raw text if you don't trust me :sob:
+Alternatively, copy the raw text if you don't trust me
 ```  cmd
 curl https://raw.githubusercontent.com/ParrotSec/alternate-install/master/parrot-install.sh -o parrot-install.sh
 chmod a+x parrot-install.sh